peymanshahidi/minimum_wage/README.md

 ```

 The [`analysis`]( https://www.github.com/johnjosephhorton/minimum_wage/blob/main/analysis) folder contains 23 R scripts that generate all outputs used in the paper.
-The complete list of programs as well as software requirements and dependencies is given in section 3.1.
+The complete list of programs as well as software requirements and dependencies is given in section 4.1.

 The [`codebooks`]( https://www.github.com/johnjosephhorton/minimum_wage/blob/main/codebooks) folder contains 10 Markdown files that give the overview of the contents of each dataset used in the analysis (one Markdown file for each dataset).
-The complete list of datasets used in this project is given in section 3.2.
+The complete list of datasets used in this project is given in section 4.2.

 The [`writeup`]( https://www.github.com/johnjosephhorton/minimum_wage/blob/main/writeup) folder contains the main writeup of the paper ([`minimum_wage.tex`](https://www.github.com/johnjosephhorton/minimum_wage/blob/main/writeup/minimum_wage.tex)).
 The figures, tables, and parameter files generated during replication will be stored in `writeup/plots`, `writeup/tables`, and `writeup/parameters`, respectively.
 In the repositories hosting the replication package, these locations are empty by design.
 When the project is built, these folders are populated with the necessary files.

-When the project is building (more on this in section 2), a `data` folder is automatically created in the main directory and populated with the relevant datasets.
+When the project is building (more on this in section 3), a `data` folder is automatically created in the main directory and populated with the relevant datasets.
 (There is no need to create an empty `data` folder manually.)

-# 2. Replication
+# 3. Replication

+The build process for this project is managed using "[make](https://www.gnu.org/software/make/manual/make.html)," a tool for automating workflows.
-A replicator will obtain a `.env` file from the author and can reproduce the entire writeup of the paper using one of three available options.
+A replicator will obtain a `.env` file from the author and can reproduce the entire writeup of the paper via a push-button approach using one of three available options brought in section 2.2.

-## 2.1.
-Building the Paper

-The building of this project is orchestrated by a software called "[make](https://www.gnu.org/software/make/manual/make.html)."
-From the `writeup` folder at the command line, the user simply types `make minimum_wage.pdf` which will then build the paper.
+## 3.1.
+Makefile Logic

+The [Makefile]( https://www.github.com/johnjosephhorton/minimum_wage/blob/main/writeup/Makefile) in the `writeup` folder specifies the complete list of file dependencies for replication of the project.
+A comprehensive list of all dependencies is provided in section 4 of the current readme as well.
-Below is a short tutorial on `make`.
+Below I provide a short tutorial on `make`.
-Familiar readers may skip the tutorial and go to section 2.2 directly.
+Familiar readers may skip the tutorial and go to section 3.2 directly.

-### 2.1.1.
+### 3.1.1.
 A Short Make Tutorial
 A Makefile lists recipes for how a particular output used in the paper is constructed.
 The Makefile entry for the `first_stage.pdf` in the `plots` folder looks like this: